bugzilla/bugzilla/docs/en/rst/installing/post-install-config.rst

 Whining
 -------

-As of Bugzilla 2.20, users can configure Bugzilla to regularly annoy them at regular intervals, by having Bugzilla execute saved searches at certain times and emailing the results to the user.
+Users can configure Bugzilla to regularly annoy them at regular intervals, by having Bugzilla execute saved searches at certain times and emailing the results to the user.
 This is known as "Whining".
 The process of configuring Whining is described